 Since the pandemic started at the beginning of 2020, a lot of events have taken place.
 There has been a significant change in the way businesses operate in nearly every industry.
 The pandemic has transformed the job market, including how companies locate, hire, and employ the emerging specialist during this worldwide situation.
 COVID-19 has also impacted lots of M&A deals.

 We can all agree that 2020 has not been a particularly good year for business.
 Many people have lost their jobs, and the number of mergers and acquisitions that closed had also slowed.
 Readjustment to the new situation took a toll on deal-making, and management focused more on company survival than joining forces.

 - Tech activity

 This led to an increase in the use of technology in various processes.
 Because many office buildings and other businesses were forced to close to on-site work, many employees have been working remotely — from home.
 Employees worldwide have transformed how they work — most have given up the physical business world for the virtual world.
-Some business activities aren’t suited for off-site work, so that they couldn’t take advantage of this opportunity, but the ones that did, changed the way they conducted daily business operations by moving from on-site facilities to a remote working environment.
+Some business activities aren’t suited for off-site work so that they couldn’t take advantage of this opportunity, but the ones that did change the way they conducted daily business operations by moving from on-site facilities to a remote working environment.

 - Remote processes